1hue/GodotTexture3DVisualizer/README.md

 3. Set the Material or Surface Material Override to a new `ShaderMaterial`.

-4. Set [`visualizer.gdshader`](visualizer.gdshader) as the material shader by dragging the file or using "Load"/"Quick Load".
+4. Set [`visualizer.gdshader`](visualizer.gdshader) as the material's shader by dragging the file or using "Load"/"Quick Load".

 5. Set your 3D texture as the "Tex" shader parameter.